mk-milly02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 10. No more javascript
 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+#### 11. Don't just count your directories, make your directories count
+11-directories counts the number of directories and sub-directories in the current directory.